|

 be easily applied and learnt by participants who do not require

 any training in psychology.
-Her students (a mix of highly
+The students (a mix of highly

 experienced professionals with wide backgrounds involved in people